electron/build-tools/README.md

 # Electron GN Scripts

-This repository contains some helper / wrapper scripts I've written to make working with GN easier, especially on Windows.
+This repository contains some helper/wrapper scripts to make working with GN easier, especially on Windows.

 ## Installation